-Brevard County's Code Compliance Department and Public Works Department shall review all non-emergency and long-term redevelopment proposals utilizing the following criteria:
+Brevard County's Code Compliance Department and Public Works Department shall review all non-emergency and long-term redevelopment proposals utilizing the following-criteria:

-- A. If utility lines, including but not limited to sewer, water, gas, electric and cable TV, must be relocated after a storm event, they should be permanently located landward (west) of the 1986 FDEP Coastal Construction Control Line and underground, except for feed lines servicing individual parcels.
-Repair of these lines on a temporary basis to protect health and safety shall be permitted in their existing locations. - B. Underground storage tanks which are located seaward of the Brevard County Coastal Setback Line (CSL) shall be relocated landward (west) of the 1986 FDEP Coastal Construction Control Line. - C. Water-dependent commercial uses seaward of the 1981 FDEP Coastal Construction Control Line which are damaged by more than 50% of their assessed value or fair market value as determined by an NAI appraisal supplied by the property owner may be reconstructed seaward (east) of the 1981 FDEP CCCL consistent with the coastal zone construction requirements. - D. Water-related commercial uses seaward (east) of the 1981 FDEP Coastal Construction Control Line which are damaged by more than 50% of their assessed value or fair market value as determined by an NAI appraisal supplied by the property owner should be relocated landward (west) of the 1981 FDEP CCCL unless the project has no feasible alternative and is found to be in the public interest. - E. Water-enhanced commercial uses seaward (east) of the 1981 FDEP Coastal Construction Control Line which are damaged by more than 50% of their assessed value or fair market value as determined by an NAI appraisal supplied by the property owner should be relocated landward (west) of the 1981 FDEP CCCL. - F. If non-habitable minor structures which are damaged by more than fifty (50) percent of their assessed value or fair market value as determined by an NAI appraisal supplied by the property owner are reconstructed, they shall be relocated and constructed in compliance with coastal zone construction requirements.
+- A. Redevelopment plans will be examined based on the functional life of the improvement for projected impacts due to the changing dynamic of climatic events. - A. If utility lines, including but not limited to sewer, water, gas, electric and cable TV, must be relocated after a storm event, they should be permanently located landward (west) of the 1986 FDEP Coastal Construction Control Line and underground except for feed lines servicing individual parcels.
+Repair of these lines on a temporary basis to protect health and safety shall be permitted in their existing locations. - B. Underground storage tanks which are located seaward of the Brevard County Coastal Setback Line (CSL) shall be relocated landward (west) of the 1986 FDEP Coastal Construction Control Line. - C. Water-dependent commercial uses seaward of the 1981 FDEP Coastal Construction Control Line which are damaged by more than 50% of their assessed value or fair market value as determined by an MNAI appraisal supplied by the property owner may be reconstructed seaward (east) of the 1981 FDEP CCCL consistent with the coastal zone construction requirements. - D. Water-related commercial uses seaward (east) of the 1981 FDEP Coastal Construction Control Line which are damaged by more than 50% of their assessed value or fair market value as determined by an MNAI appraisal supplied by the property owner should be relocated landward (west) of the 1981 FDEP CCCL unless the project has no feasible alternative and is found to be in the public interest. - E. Water-enhanced commercial uses seaward (east) of the 1981 FDEP Coastal Construction Control Line which are damaged by more than 50% of their assessed value or fair market value as determined by an MNAI appraisal supplied by the property owner should be relocated landward (west) of the 1981 FDEP CCCL. - F. If non-habitable minor structures which are damaged by more than fifty (50) percent of their assessed value or fair market value as determined by an MAA appraisal supplied by the property owner are reconstructed, they shall be relocated and constructed in compliance with coastal zone construction requirements.